 How is it used?

 Semen analysis is used to determine whether a man might be infertile (unable to get a woman pregnant).
 The semen analysis tests many aspects of the semen and sperm.
 Semen analysis to determine fertility should be performed on a minimum of two samples at least seven days apart over a period of two to three months because some medical conditions can affect sperm levels.

 The semen analysis can also be used to count sperm after a man has a vasectomy.
 If there are still a lot of sperm present in the semen, the man and his partner will have to take precautions so that his partner will not become pregnant.
 He will have to return for one or more sperm counts until the sperm are cleared from his sample(s).

 When is it requested?

-Semen analysis is recommended following a vasectomy or when your doctor thinks that you might have a fertility problem.
+Semen analysis is recommended following a vasectomy or testing for infertility.
 At least 20% of married couples experience problems conceiving, and this is due to the male partner in about 40% of cases.
 Male infertility has many causes and some of these, such as varicocoele (hardening of the veins draining the testes), can be treated successfully.
 If male factors are involved, analysis of the semen is necessary to determine the feasibility of using IVF to facilitate pregnancy.

 What does the test result mean?

 The typical volume of semen collected is around a teaspoonful (2-6 millilitres) of fluid.
 Less semen would indicate fewer sperm, which would affect fertility.
 More semen indicates too much fluid, which would dilute the sperm, also impeding fertility.

 Sperm concentration (also called sperm density) is measured in millions of sperm per millilitre of semen.
 Levels greater than or equal to 20 million per millilitre (and more than 80 million sperm in one ejaculation) are considered normal.
 The fewer sperm a sample has, the less chance a man has of getting his partner pregnant.
-A man who has just had a vasectomy would want to have no sperm in his sample.
+Following a vasectomy the aim is to have no sperm detected in the semen sample.